Treaty of London (1604): Early peace proposals

 mutual distrust and United Provinces pressure made any agreement impossible.
 Despite this however diplomatic routes were open between England, Albert, and his wife, Isabella Clara Eugenia (Philip's sister).
 Letters from representatives showed that Albert, Isabella Clara Eugenia, and Philip were still anxious for peace despite their difference in policies.
 Philip wanted to preserve the hegemony of the Spanish empire, whilst the Archduke and Isabella sought peace and friendly relations.

 The concern of the government in Madrid was to improve their dire military situation in the Netherlands by reducing or stopping English help to the Dutch rebels.
 Meanwhile, Johan van Oldenbarnevelt, heading the delegation of the States of Holland, tried to attract the complicity of the new English monarch in the conflict in Flanders, of which the focus was the Siege of Ostend.
 The siege had become a struggle of bloody attrition after just over two years.
-Spain had also sent a 4th Spanish Armada in 1601, the town of Kinsale was held, and besieged by English forces led by the Earl of Mountjoy.
-This ended in defeat when Kinsale surrendered in 1602.
-The defeat thus weakened Spanish resolve in the war against England.
+Spain had also sent their 4th Spanish Armada in 1601 this time to Ireland in the hope of assisting the Irish rebels, who were fighting to rid England's rule.
+The town of Kinsale was held, and besieged by English forces led by the Earl of Mountjoy.
+The expedition ended in defeat when Kinsale surrendered in 1602.
+The defeat thus further weakened Spanish resolve in the war against England.

 After the death of Queen Elizabeth I in 1603, her successor, James I, quickly sought to end the long and draining conflict.
 By this time Spanish hopes of a decisive military victory in the Netherlands, or a successful invasion of England, were relatively remote.
-James was an idealistic practitioner of Christian peace and unity and also the son and successor to Mary, Queen of Scots, whose execution had been a proximate cause of the conflict.
-Philip III of Spain had also inherited the war from his predecessor, Philip II, and his treasuries had also been drained and so he warmly welcomed the offer and ordered the commencement of the difficult negotiations that followed.
+James, an idealistic Protestant practitioner of Christian peace and unity, was the son and successor to the Catholic Mary, Queen of Scots, whose execution had been a proximate cause of the conflict.
+Philip III warmly welcomed the offer and ordered the commencement of the difficult negotiations that followed.